 One of the warrants gives Time Warner the right, under certain conditions related to the occurrence of a major music transaction, to purchase approximately 19.9% of the Class A and Class L Common Stock of Parent and 19.9% of the preferred shares issued by Holdings, after taking into account the exercise of the warrant (the "MMT Warrants").
-Time Warner may exercise its rights under the warrants only (i) upon the sale to certain music companies of all or substantially all of the recorded music business or music publishing business conducted by the Company or the acquisition by certain music companies of 35% of the outstanding shares of Parent or Holdings; (ii) the acquisition of all or substantially all of the recorded music business or music publishing business or other combination of all or substantially all of the recorded music business or music business or music publishing business or other combination of all or substantially all of the recorded music business or fertain music companies; or (iii) a merger with or the formation of a joint venture or other combination of all or substantially all of the recorded music business or music business or music publishing business.
+Time Warner may exercise its rights under the warrants only (i) upon the sale to certain music companies of all or substantially all of the recorded music business or music publishing business conducted by the Company or the acquisition by certain music companies of 35% of the outstanding shares of Parent or Holdings; (ii) the acquisition of all or substantially all of the recorded music business or music publishing business or music publishing business or for the formation of a joint venture or other combination of all or substantially all of the recorded music business or music publishing business with that of certain music companies.
 If a definitive agreement for such a transaction is not executed by March 1, 2007, or if the MMT Warrants are not exercised within 90 days of the consummation of such a transaction, the MMT Warrants will expire.
 Additionally, the MMT Warrants will expire if the Three-Year Warrants (defined below) are exercised in whole or in part.